Asura3301/vae/README.md

     ```bash
     python tools/train.py
     ```
-    Checkpoints will be saved in the `./checkpoints` directory (or as configured) and sample reconstructions in `./samples`.
+    Checkpoints will be saved in the `./checkpoints` directory (or as configured)

-*(Adding command-line arguments for configuration is a potential future improvement.)*

 ## Model Architecture